-From 2014 to 2019 Peel Region has evolved and grown considerably: Almost 100,000 more people live in Peel, with a total population of 1,481,400.
+In the past five years, Peel Region has evolved and grown considerably: almost 100,000 more people live in Peel, with a total population of 1,481,400.
 In addition, 173,000 businesses operate in the region and the changing economy is impacting the nature of employment and how land is used.
 These trends are expected to continue going forward.